 The brightest minds in tech and business talk about the importance of BizOps.

-Within many organizations today, IT teams don’t collaborate closely enough with business units in their organizations.
+Within many organizations today, IT operations teams don’t collaborate closely enough with business units.
 This is leading to mounting frustration, significant costs, and lost opportunities.
 Review a survey that draws from interviews with more than 200 executives to provide a current, compelling look at the demand for BizOps.

 Information silos have posed a major problem for enterprises for some time.
 Plus, the challenges seem poised to get even more intractable as data center and cloud environments grow increasingly dynamic, complex, and interrelated.
 Ultimately, having silos across planning, ITOps, and DevOps teams creates a range of problems.